rfuehricht/formhandler/Documentation/Templating.md

 ### Show errors for a field

+The best way is to use the view helper [errorMessages](./ViewHelpers.md).

-Loop available data in `errors` to show error messages for a field.
+If you want to handle it yourself, loop available data in `errors` to show error messages for a field.

 ```html
 <f:if condition="{errors.name}">